elmariofredo/PUBlish/README.md

 An offline Node.js publisher for small websites

-Ok to be fair this is very early stage, I didn't put together all aspects what it should do and how.
+Ok to be fair this is very early stage, Here is what it should do and how.

 ### What I need